ryanzhoustuff/cs128honorsproject/README.md

 Database: MongoDB
 - Store player profiles, game histories, and hand evaluation data.
 - Enable detailed analysis of game sessions and user progress over time.

-Algorithm: Counterfactual Regret Minimization (CFR)
-- Implement CFR in Rust to model optimal poker strategies by minimizing regret over repeated game simulations.
-- Optimize decision-making processes for the bot to continuously improve its strategy in dynamic environments.

-How to use:
-npm run dev